 But if the UK did start planting GM crops, those farmers wouldn’t be able to export their food to Europe.
-“No farmer will plant a crop that nobody wants to buy,” explains Professor Johnson.
+“No farmer will plant a crop that nobody wants to buy,” explains Professor Jones.

 There could also be an issue with cross-contamination with non-GM and organic crops.
 This has occurred in France and Germany after traces of GMOs banned for cultivation were found in seeds, while in Spain, organic growers have also been affected by the use of GM corn.